AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_delivery"
 >title="Delivery settings"
->abstract="Delivery parameters are technical settings which apply to your delivery."
+>abstract="Delivery parameters are technical settings which apply to your delivery.
+You can activate BCC for the delivery, and change the delivery and routine modes.
+These options are restricted to expert users only."

 Delivery parameters are technical settings which apply to your delivery.